jorgesalhani/IntroWebDevelopment/Module3/Exercise3/README.md

 2. What is the difference between margin and padding?

 - Padding is the spacing closely around the content.
 It is delimited by the container border.
-- Margin marks the spacing outside of the borderquarta feira é to
+- Margin marks the spacing outside of the border

 3. What is the correct way to specify values for the 4 different sides for padding?